hugoalh/hugoalh/universal-guide/coding.md

 > [!IMPORTANT]
 > All of the markups and programming languages must follow this indentation rule, any invalid indentation are not acceptable!

-Always use tab for indentation on most of the markups and programming languages, including but not limited to CSS, HTML, JavaScript, JSON, PowerShell, TypeScript, and XML.
+Always use tab for indentation on most of the markups and programming languages, including but not limited to:

+- CSS,
+- HTML,
+- JavaScript,
+- JSON,
+- PowerShell,
+- TypeScript, and
+- XML.

-However, some of the markups and programming languages are only support to use space for indentation, these are as exception, including but not limited to Markdown, Python, and YAML.
+However, some of the markups and programming languages are only support to use space for indentation, these are as exception, including but not limited to:

+- Markdown,
+- Python, and
+- YAML.

 Codes in Markdown code blocks are also as exceptions, always use space for indentation in order to prevent weird display on the view mode.

 ## Keep AND conditions in single line